 The new terminal building was part of the redevelopment of the London Croydon Airport as enacted by the Act of Parliament- the Croydon Aerodrome Extension Act 1925.
-The Act itself was a result of the Air Accident inquiry into the aircraft accident shortly after take-off from the airport on Christmas Eve 1924.
-The redevelopment saw the site experience a tenfold increase in size to cover 330 acres and the new buildings themselves covered thirty-four acres.
+The Act itself was a result of the Public Inquiry into the aircraft accident that occurred shortly after take-off from the airport on Christmas Eve 1924.
+The Imperial Airways de Havilland DH.34 aircraft, G- EBBX, bound for Paris le Bourget crashed a few minutes after take-off onto a garden in South Croydon killing all eight people on board.
+At the time it was the U.K.s worst civil air accident and resulted in the U.K.’s first Public Inquiry into an air accident, convened at the Royal Courts of Justice, The Strand, London on 23rd January 1925.
+The Inquiry looked into the shortcomings of the former World War One airfield and suggested safety could be improved by extended the grass runways.
+To extend the runways the airport itself would need enlargement and improvement requiring an Act of Parliament.
+The redevelopment and relocation of the terminal saw the site experience a tenfold increase in size to cover 330 acres and the new buildings themselves covered thirty-four acres.
 When opened in 1928 it was the world’s biggest airport.

 The new terminal, known as the Administration Building, was located on a new site alongside the recently constructed Purley Way (one of the UK’s first road by-passes built in 1925) facilitating rapid distribution of goods and traffic arriving by air.
 The building was designed by unknown architects of the Air Ministry- Department of Buildings and Works and constructed by Wilson Lovatt and Son Ltd. at a cost of £267,000.
 It was constructed using a steel frame which allowed for easy extension for future airport expansion.
 Walled with 50,000 concrete blocks, the blocks were finished in a special aggregate mix to give the appearance of Portland Stone.